MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/server-side-log-collection/java-adapter/index.md

 logger.warning("Logging warning message...");
 ```

 This message outputs to the `trace.log` file of the application server.
-If the server administrator is forwarding logs from the MobileFirst Server to the MobileFirst Analytics server the `logger` message will also appear in the Server Log Search view in the MobileFirst Analytics Console.
+If the server administrator is forwarding logs from the MobileFirst Server to the MobileFirst Analytics server the `logger` message will also appear in the **Infrastructure → Server Log Search** view in the MobileFirst Analytics Console.